paulviet/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-  some possible tables and graphs to create are Length of Kickstarter campaigns against donor counts and amounts, Dollar vs Euro Kickstarter (as well As French vs American production), Staff Picks or spotlight (True) and their resulting Outcomes.
-Category vs. Successful fundraises and Total Funding.
+  Some possible tables and graphs to create are: Length of Kickstarter campaigns against donor counts and amounts, Dollar vs Euro Kickstarter (as well as French vs American productions monies raised), Staff Picks/Spotlight (True) and their resulting Outcomes (where they picking the best ones personally or could we measure some promotion going on, like a consistent distribution of categories vs a staff favorite category), and the most successful categories for funding.